This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Has it been over 6 years since you made a repayment to the debt?

-- Is the debt collector a member of an External Dispute Resolution Scheme (EDR)?
+- Is the debt collector a member of the External Dispute Resolution Scheme (EDR)?
 See Fact Sheet: Dispute Resolution.
-Most debt collectors are now members of EDR.
+Most debt collectors are now members of the EDR, which is administered by the Australian Financial Complaints Authority (AFCA).

 Telecommunications Industry Ombudsman (TIO)